IntersectMBO/ouroboros-consensus/ouroboros-consensus-cardano/README.md

 # Consensus DB tools

-This package also contains two executables:
+This package also contains a few executables:

 * `app/db-analyser.hs`: performs different analyses on a ChainDB, for performance measurements or ensuring validity.

-* `app/db-synthesizer`: builds a chain, to be used with benchmarking purposes.
+* `app/db-synthesizer.hs`: builds a chain, to be used with benchmarking purposes.

+* `app/db-truncater.hs`: truncate an immutable DB to a specific block/slot number.

+* `app/immdb-server.hs`: serve an immutable DB via ChainSync and BlockFetch.

 NB: our top level `cabal.project` enables assertions in both our local packages and the ones we depend on.
 If you build these tools from this repository, it is